 The model \texttt{astropy.modeling.functional\_models.Sersic2D} must therefore not be used to model observed profiles.
 Here we performed the calculations on a grid where 625 spatial pixels correspond to one MUSE spaxel, as we found that the results did not change significantly when using finer grids.
 We also assumed a zero pixel-phase, i.e., the peak is located at the centre of the central pixel.
-The so obtained 2D profiles of Eq.~\eqref{eq:42} were then downsampled to the native MUSE resolution, and those resampled 2D profiles were then used for the evaluation of Eq.~\eqref{eq:39}.}.
-Figure~\ref{fig:xhserc} shows, how the ratio increases for increasing halo flux fractions.
-For the typical halo flux fraction of 80\%-90\% found in \cite{Wisotzki2018} the MXDF emission line search template introduced in Sect.~\ref{sec:verif-analyt-expr} recovers sources with the same SN at around 70\% flux of a perfect template matching sources.
-We note that this is not the optimum, as in principle the profile Eq.~\eqref{eq:42} could be used as a spatial template.
-According to the matched filter theorem \citep[e.g.][see also Sect.~\ref{sec:mf}]{Das1991} this would increase the depth even more for such extended sources.
-However, the use of such a template would negatively impact the detectability of more compact emission line sources.
+The so obtained 2D profiles of Eq.~\eqref{eq:59} were then downsampled to the native MUSE resolution, and those resampled 2D profiles were then used for the evaluation of Eq.~\eqref{eq:46}.}.